 So during my search for new inspiration, renewing old passions while teaching myself to start a business, I came across a song written and performed by one of my favorite music artists, Erykah Badu.
 The title of the song I was listening to was called, “Orange Moon.”
 I was immediately inspired by the lyrics of the song.
 The words in the song that I found most significant went like this: “I’m an orange moon/ I’m brighter than before/ Brighter than ever before/ I’m an Orange Moon and I shine so bright/ Cause I reflect the light of my sun.

 The reigning queen of neo-soul adds a romantic element to this metaphor with the image of a spectacular full orange moon.
 To me, this image evoked a sense of harmony, as Sun and Moon – man and woman – both appear to shine their brightest, and combine to light the Earth equally together.
 That’s what I wanted Orange Moonwerks™ Studios to represent.
 My goal to establish my business as a major art studio (or “art collective”) and a international apparel graphics company.

 Hopefully, I’ll continue on the path to achieving the goals I’ve set for my business and with determination, devotion and development– my own personal “3 Ds of success,” the journey will be it’s own reward.
 To Ms. Erykah Badu… thank you for your inspiration.

-So I want to ask other entrepreneurs, small business owners or those individuals who are in the midst of building their business start-ups; what inspired you to build your brand or business?
-Why do you do what you do?
+So I want to ask other entrepreneurs, small business owners or those individuals who are in the midst of building their business start-ups, what inspired you to build your brand or business?
+When you were given every reason to give up on your dreams to run a successful business, what was your motivation to not quit?
 I’d love to read your comments and thoughts.